Biometrics Offer an Effective Way to Address Losses Caused by Illegal Ticket Reselling

 • Some resellers operate on online marketplaces, selling tickets to multiple buyers for the same seat, resulting in only the first purchaser gaining entry.

-• Larger players like Viagogo, StubHub, Vivid Seats, and others engage in unethical practices to acquire large quantities of tickets, which they then sell on their platforms at significant markups over face value.
+• Larger players like Viagogo, StubHub, Vivid Seats, and others engage in unethical practices.
+They acquire large quantities of tickets, which they then sell on their platforms at significant markups over face value.

-The most common practice is the use of ticket bots, which buy tickets in bulk and create artificial demand, causing events to sell out quickly.
+The most common practice is the use of ticket bots.
+They buy tickets in bulk and create artificial demand, causing events to sell out quickly.
 For example, during Taylor Swift’s 2023 tour, 2 million tickets sold in a day out of 2.4 million available, with 3.5 billion transaction attempts.
 That means, roughly half of the world tried to buy a ticket which is total nonsense.

 Imperva’s 2023 Bad Bot Report found that 83.4% of global entertainment website traffic in 2022 came from automation bots.